Horse not chattel, but family

 As an equine attorney, I have had much success in state court retaining the element of pain and suffering for the right cases.
 The argument sits well with most judges.
 There can be no question that a feed company who manufacturers feed for cattle and horses in the same location, and possibly in the same machinery, must have stringent policies and protocols in place to ensure that cross-contamination cannot occur.

 In the case of Monensin inclusion, cattle and poultry can consume 10 times more than the lethal limit a horse can consume.
 There can be no room for error or mistake.
-Sadly, the effects do not appear for 12-24 hours thus horses eat with no understanding that they are being poisoned and there is no sign for noting the feed is contaminated.
+Sadly, the effects do not appear for 12 to 24 hours thus horses eat with no understanding that they are being poisoned.
+There is no sign that the feed is contaminated until it is too late.
 It is not equivalent to recognizing moldy hay.

-Feed in Florida can cost as high as $30.00 per bag and horses are no longer purchased for $500.00.
-Given the financial gain of these feed companies who supply Florida farms to feed expensive show horses, such a mistake must come with a significant penalty to the manufacturer.
+Horse feed sold in Florida can cost as high as $30.00 per bag and horses are no longer purchased for $500.00.
+Given the financial gain of these horse feed companies who supply Florida farms to feed expensive show horses, such a mistake must come with a significant penalty to the manufacturer.
 That should include the mental pain and suffering being experienced every day by these children and their families, as they watch their partners deteriorate before their eyes.